Sniff a Waterfall: It Will Do You good (Video)

-Sniff away those winter and post-election blues.
+Sniff away those winter blues.
 Take a hike along a stream, inhale a snootful of those negative ions and fill your lungs with biochemical bliss.

 Its science, folks.

 Today, as we shout our support of science and decry the corrupt politicians who deny it, we should all take a walk in nature and sniff some negative ions.